zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\tau = 2 \sin(\theta/2) x.
 $$

-Using Eqn.
-23.7 and 23.10, the integral found in Eqn.
-23.3 can be calculated in the following way:
+Taking Eqn.
+23.7, 23.8 and 23.10 into account allows us to evaluate the integral found in Eqn.
+23.3:

 $$ \tag{23.12}
 \begin{aligned}